dlang/dub/README.md

 Chris Molozian has added DUB to [Homebrew](http://mxcl.github.io/homebrew/).
 Use `brew install dub` or `brew install dub --HEAD` to install the stable or the git HEAD version respectively.

+There is also a [MacPorts](https://www.macports.org/) package available.
+Type `sudo port install dub` to install the latest stable version.

 ### Windows

 Daniel Jost maintains a dub package on [chocolatey](https://chocolatey.org/packages/dub).
 Use `cinst dub` or `cinst dub -version #.#.#` to install stable or a custom version respectively.